 We don't allow you to share your Trading Account with another person, and it must only be in your name.
-You are solely responsible for ensuring the safe keeping of any passwords or security credentials connected to your use of your Trading Account and the Revolut App and we are not responsible for anything that happens on your account as a result of a person accessing your Revolut Account or Trading Account because you didn't keep your password and security credentials safe.
-Unless you have informed us otherwise, we are entitled to treat every action taken via your Revolut Account or Trading Account as an action authorised and undertaken by you (please also refer to the legal terms section).
+You are solely responsible for ensuring the safe keeping of any passwords or security credentials connected to your use of your Trading Account and the Revolut App and we are not responsible for anything that happens on your account as a result of a person accessing your Revolut Personal Account or Trading Account because you didn't keep your password and security credentials safe.
+Unless you have informed us otherwise, we are entitled to treat every action taken via your Revolut Personal Account or Trading Account as an action authorised and undertaken by you (please also refer to the legal terms section).

 5.2 Will you need any information from me in order for me to use the Revolut App to submit Orders?